oroinc/documentation/admin_guide/op_structure/search_index/index.rst

 Website index type performs reindexation on an entity batch level - i.e. indexation process is triggered for batch of entities (default batch size is 100).
 Search field values have to be calculated and set manually at a listener to oro_website_search.event.index_entity event.
 Each search document contains all-text fields for each available localization (all_text_LOCALIZATION_ID) and one all-text field that includes values from all localizations, values are calculated automatically based on a flag set during the indexation (i.e. developer may specify what exact values should be in all-text field value).
 Each field without placeholder must have ony one value.
 During the reindexation entities that are being reindexing are available with the old (outdated) data.

-Placeholders are defined in code in a classes that implements Oro\Bundle\WebsiteSearchBundle\Placeholder\PlaceholderInterface.
+Placeholders are defined in code in a classes that implements ``Oro\Bundle\WebsiteSearchBundle\Placeholder\PlaceholderInterface``.
 Here are the most commonly used placeholders (pay attention that there are more of them in a code):

 * WEBSITE_ID - integer identifier of a current website
 * LOCALIZATION_ID - integer identifier of a current localization